Lynn Forney Young

-A native of Texas, Young lives on a cattle ranch in Milam County, Texas with her husband.
-They have two children and three grandchildren.
-She is a member of a variety of historical and lineage societies.

-DAR membership
+Lynn Forney Young is an American civil leader and clubwoman.
+She was the 43rd President General of the Daughters of the American Revolution, serving from 2013 to 2016.
+As the organization's president general, she oversaw a $4 million restoration of DAR Constitution Hall, led the organization in setting a Guinness World Record for "most letters to military personnel collected in one month" with 100,904 letters to members of the United States Armed Forces, and met with Elizabeth II during an event to launch a project to digitize the Royal Archives of George III.
+In June 2016, Young was appointed to the United States Semiquincentennial Commission by House Speaker Paul Ryan and took office in 2017.

+Early life and education

+Young was born and raised in Houston, Texas.
+She attended Stephen F. Austin State University, where she was a member of Delta Zeta.
+She graduated from the University of Houston.

+Career

+Young is a member of a variety of historical and lineage societies, including the Daughters of the American Revolution, Milam County Historical Commission, El Camino Real de los Tejas National Historic Trail Association, the Jamestowne Society, the United Daughters of the Confederacy, the Colonial Dames of America, the National Society Descendants of American Farmers, the Daughters of the Republic of Texas, the National Society Daughters of the American Colonists, the National Society United States Daughters of 1812, and the National Society Colonial Dames XVII Century.

+Daughters of the American Revolution

 Young joined the Daughters of the American Revolution in the 1980s and has served many roles, from Regent of the Tejas Chapter to President General.
 Elected PG in 2013, she was the first DAR member from Texas to hold the office.
 The symbol of her administration was the "majestic eagle."
 Her administration's theme was “Honoring Our Heritage—Focusing on the Future—Celebrating America!,” commonly shortened to "Celebrate America!," and focused the DAR's role as a service organization.
 She encouraged Chapters and Members to celebrate the 125th anniversary of the NSDAR in 2015 and participate in the new Celebrate America!
 Committee, which focused on meaningful public service.
 She asked members to log one million service hours and ultimately 14 million hours were logged.
 Her term coincided with the 125th anniversary of the DAR in 2015.